Earn While You Reveal: Private Set Intersection that Rewards Participants: Evaluation

-In step \ref{e-psi::call-F-PSI-stepOne}, each client's cost is $O(m)$ and mainly involves an invocation of \ct.
+In step \ref{e-psi::call-F-PSI-stepOne}, the cost of each client (including dealer $D$) is $O(m)$ and mainly involves an invocation of \ct.
 In steps \ref{e-psi::deploy-SC-E-PSI}--\ref{e-PSI::extractor-deposit}, the clients' cost is negligible as it involves deploying smart contracts and reading from the deployed contracts.
-Step \ref{e-psi::commit-to-mk} involves only $D$ whose cost in this step is constant, as it involves invoking a public key encryption, \prf, and commitment only once.
 In step \ref{e-psi::gen-mk-prime}, the clients' cost is $O(m)$, as they need to invoke an instance of \ct.
 In step \ref{Smart-PSI:encode-elem}, each client invokes \prp and $\mathtt{H}$ linear with its set's cardinality.
 In the same step, it also constructs $h$ polynomials, where the construction of each polynomial involves $d$ modular multiplications and additions.
 Thus, its complexity in this step is $O(h\cdot d)$.
-It has been shown in \cite{AbadiDMT22} that $O(h\cdot d)=O(c)$ and $d=100$ for all set sizes.
-In step \ref{merkel-tree-cons}, each extractor invokes the commitment scheme linear with the number of its set cardinality $|S|$ and constructs a Merkle tree on top of the commitments.
-Therefore, its complexity is $O(|S|)$.
+It has been shown in \cite{AbadiDMT22} that $O(h\cdot d)=O(|S|)$ and $d=100$ for all set sizes.